 STATE NEWS (impacting Houser LLP jurisdictions)

-- On March 30, 2020 Arizona Governor Doug Ducey issued a statewide “stay at home” order.
-This does not impact the operation of the courts, and attorneys are deemed “essential services” so it does not prevent attorneys from continuing to practice.
+- The Order does not impact the operation of the courts, and attorneys are deemed “essential services” so it does not prevent attorneys from continuing to practice.

 - Courts remain open, but the Arizona Supreme Court issued an administrative order directing courts to “conduct business in a manner that reduces the risk associated with this public health emergency.”